Free Firdaria Calculator

 If your time is close to noon or midnight, the result is usually safe because sect is far from the flip point.
 If your time is within roughly ten minutes of sunrise or sunset the sect can flip, which changes the entire sequence.
 In that case run a birth-time rectification before trusting the firdaria output.

-Last updated: April 18, 2026.
-Firdaria periods are computed from NASA’s ANISE toolkit.
+Last updated: May 8, 2026.
+Firdaria periods are computed using the JPL DE440s planetary ephemeris via ANISE.
 Day or night sect is determined by whether the Sun is above or below the horizon at the exact birth moment; approximate birth times cannot reliably determine sect near sunrise or sunset.